 Welcome, skip to the content.

-It is a legal requirement in Victoria for builders to take out DBI (also known as builder’s warranty insurance) for domestic building works valued at more than $12,000.
+It is a legal requirement in Victoria for builders to take out DBI (also known as builder’s warranty insurance) for domestic building works valued at more than $16,000 (from 1 July 2014).
 Find out more.

-Building or renovating a home can be a stressful experience, and this is made worse if your builder is not around to fix or complete the works.
+Building or renovating a home can be a stressful experience if you have incomplete or defective works and your builder is not around to fix or complete the works.
 Find out more.

-DBI provides cover to a homeowner where contracted building work is incomplete, defective and the builder has died, disappeared or become insolvent.
+DBI provides cover to a homeowner in certain circumstances where building work is incomplete and/or defective and the builder has died, disappeared or become insolvent or if the insurance was issued on or after 1 July 2015, the builder has failed to comply with a VCAT or court order.
 Find out more.